Concrete: Energy efficiency

 The cement produced for making concrete accounts for about 8% of worldwide emissions per year (compared to, e.g., global aviation at 1.9%).
 The two largest sources of are produced by the cement manufacturing process, arising from (1) the decarbonation reaction of limestone in the cement kiln (T ≈ 950 °C), and (2) from the combustion of fossil fuel to reach the sintering temperature (T ≈ 1450 °C) of cement clinker in the kiln.
 The energy required for extracting, crushing, and mixing the raw materials (construction aggregates used in the concrete production, and also limestone and clay feeding the cement kiln) is lower.
-Energy requirement for transportation of ready-mix concrete is also lower because it is produced nearby the construction site from local resources, typically manufactured within 100 kilometers of the job site.
+The energy requirement for transportation of ready-mix concrete is also lower because it is produced near the construction site from local resources, typically manufactured within 100 kilometers of the job site.
 The overall embodied energy of concrete at roughly 1 to 1.5 megajoules per kilogram is therefore lower than for many structural and construction materials.

-Once in place, concrete offers a great energy efficiency over the lifetime of a building.
+Once in place, concrete offers great energy efficiency over the lifetime of a building.
 Concrete walls leak air far less than those made of wood frames.
 Air leakage accounts for a large percentage of energy loss from a home.
 The thermal mass properties of concrete increase the efficiency of both residential and commercial buildings.
 By storing and releasing the energy needed for heating or cooling, concrete's thermal mass delivers year-round benefits by reducing temperature swings inside and minimizing heating and cooling costs.
 While insulation reduces energy loss through the building envelope, thermal mass uses walls to store and release energy.
 Modern concrete wall systems use both external insulation and thermal mass to create an energy-efficient building.
 Insulating concrete forms (ICFs) are hollow blocks or panels made of either insulating foam or rastra that are stacked to form the shape of the walls of a building and then filled with reinforced concrete to create the structure.